ioccc-src/winner/faq.md

 See the
 FAQ on "[.auth.json](#auth_json)"
-for information about the contents of these JSON file and how they are used.
+for information about the contents of these JSON files and how they are used.

 See the